pymupdf/PyMuPDF/docs/functions.rst

       :rtype: list
       :returns: a list of :data:`xref` integers.

       Each page may have zero to many associated contents objects (:data:`stream` \s) which contain some operator syntax describing what appears where and how on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
 This function only enumerates the number(s) of such objects.
 To get the actual stream source, use function :meth:`Document.xrefStream` with one of the numbers in this list.
-Use :meth:`Document.updateStream` to replace the content.
+Use :meth:`Document.update_stream` to replace the content.

 -----